hummingbot/hummingbot-site/docs/strategies/aroon-oscillator.md

 You can learn more about Aroon Indicators, here: https://www.investopedia.com/terms/a/aroon.asp

-AroonOscillatorStrategy is a market-making strategy that uses Aroon Indicators to detect trends.
+The Aroon Oscillator strategy is a market-making strategy that uses Aroon Indicators to detect trends.
 A user will set up the number of periods in the Indicator and how long each period is in seconds.
 The user also sets a minimum and maximum spread that they desire.
 Then the indicator will use the collected period data to automatically adjust the spreads to try and position orders at the best